 - Monday 15th October 2018 – Applications Open

 - Monday 21st January 2019 – Applications Close

 - Monday 4th February 2019 – Shortlisted candidates notified

 - Wednesday 27th March 2019 – Millennium Point Scholarship Live Final

 Whether you’re thinking of university or not you can apply for the Scholarship as long as you are:

-- Do not currently have an undergraduate or above level qualification
+- Do not currently have, or have started an undergraduate or above level qualification

 Useful tip: You might find it helpful if you have already made a UCAS application with your desired course to Birmingham City University – but this is not mandatory.